Chillhelm123/TDT4265_StarterCode/working_on_cybele_computers.md

 ### Installing packages
 If you want to install additional packages in your environment, install it locally.
-For example:
+For example

 ```bash
 pip3 install --user package_name